stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 2. Reuse the existing `tasks` / `Task` table/entity, and somehow manage the v1/v2 differentiation
 3. Split the new entity/feature out into an entirely new service/its own domain model

-The 3rd option was both too expensive to tackle immediately, and also lacked consensus on being the best long-term approach, so we focused on the first two approaches: how to evolve the `Task` entity within our current domain model.
+The 3rd option was both too expensive to tackle immediately, and also lacked consensus on being the best long-term approach (per my prior preference of keeping a unified entity graph as long as possible), so we focused on the first two approaches: how to evolve the `Task` entity within our current domain model.

 ### Approach 1.
 Create a new `TaskV2` Entity

-In this approach, we'd create a new `tasks_v2` / `TaskV2` entity, which would have a clean-slate implementation.
+In this approach, we'd create a new `tasks_v2` / `TaskV2` entity, totally separate from the existing `tasks` table, which would have a clean-slate implementation (brand new rows, columns, etc.).

 * Pro: Clean slate for the new Task v2 feature